pujan/nuklear/README.md

 * & - player (robot, bulldozer, etc. :))
 *   (space) - empty area

-Start to level is word `level` and next opening square bracket.
-Ending square bracket is close level.
-Word `begin` opening structure level.
-Between opening brackets and the word `begin` are optional options:
+Begin the level with a word `level` and then open the square bracket.
+End the level follows the closing square bracket.
+The word `begin` opening structure the level.
+Optional options can be placed between the opening square bracket and the word `begin`:

 * `number` - level number
 * `author` - level author